Vat and Print Pricing Demystified

 15 April 2015

 Some printed products include VAT charges, whereas others don’t.
-This week, we want to make the process more understanding and clear up which products are exempt and which aren’t.
+At Northern Print, we want to make the process more understanding and clear up which products are exempt and which aren’t.

 VAT is a result of Britain entering the European Economic Community in 1973.
 It is typically defined as a tax on consumer expenditure, i.e. it is a tax on the supply of goods and services.
 Although there are various bands of VAT, but when we refer to VAT in printing, we are only concerned with 20% and 0% VAT.